 What Type of Brake Fluid Does My Audi VW Use?

-RAVENOL DOT 4 LV is a very high specification brake and clutch Fluid which conforms to and exceeds the latest ISO 4925 Class 6 standard.
-The specific formulation of RAVENOL DOT 4 LV meets current international specifications US FMVSS 116 DOT 3, DOT 4, SAE J 1703, SAE J 1704 and ISO 4925 (Classes 3 & 4).
+RAVENOL DOT 4 LV is a very high specification brake and clutch fluid that conforms to and exceeds the latest ISO 4925 Class 6 standard.
+The specific formulation of RAVENOL DOT 4 LV meets current international specifications US FMVSS 116 DOT 3, DOT 4, SAE J 1703, SAE J 1704, and ISO 4925 (Classes 3 & 4).
 With its exceptional viscosity performance even at extremely low viscosity (max.
 750 cSt @ -40°C).

 RAVENOL DOT 4 LV is especially recommended for use in the hydraulic brake and clutch systems of vehicles fitted with ESP / ASR (Electronic Stability Program) systems.
 The safety potential of the aggregates is enhanced by the excellent properties of RAVENOL DOT 4 LV even at low temperatures.

-- Meets the most up to date U.S. ISO 4925 class 6 brake fluid standard in accordance to abs stability control systems in modern vehicles.
+- Meets the most up-to-date U.S. ISO 4925 class 6 brake fluid standard per abs stability control systems in modern vehicles.
 Also meets Ravenol non-stated Porsche BMW Mercedes and GM specs that use LV fluid.

 - RAVENOL DOT 4 LV mixes safely with other brake and clutch fluids that meet the above specifications.